Disappearance of Robert Levinson: Disappearance

-U.S. officials believed Levinson had been arrested by Iranian intelligence officials to be interrogated and used as a bargaining chip in negotiations with Washington, but as every lead fizzled out and Iran repeatedly denied any involvement in his disappearance, many in the U.S. government believed Levinson was probably dead.
+U.S. officials believed Levinson had been arrested by Iranian intelligence officials to be interrogated and used as a bargaining chip in negotiations.
+However, as leads fizzled out and the Iranian government repeatedly denied any involvement in his disappearance, speculation arose that Levinson was dead.
 He was last seen alive in photographs from April 2011, wearing an orange jumpsuit and holding signs in broken English, apparently written by his captors, asking for help.

 On December 12, 2013, the Associated Press (AP) reported that their investigations revealed that Levinson indeed had been working for the Central Intelligence Agency (CIA), contradicting the U.S. government's statement that he was not an employee of the government at the time of his capture; U.S. officials had publicly insisted that Levinson went to Iran as a private investigator, working a cigarette-smuggling case.
 The AP had first confirmed Levinson's CIA ties in 2010.
 He was on an unauthorized mission to gather intelligence about the Iranian government for the U.S. government.
 When his case came to light inside the U.S. government, it produced a serious scandal.
 Levinson's travel was planned by three CIA officials who did not follow the proper vetting process or seek the necessary approval for the mission from their supervisors.
 Kish Island in the Persian Gulf is a tourist destination, a stronghold of international organized crime, and a free-trade zone, meaning Americans do not need a visa to enter.
 In 2008 the CIA forced the CIA officials to turn in early resignations and disciplined seven others after an internal investigation determined they were responsible for sending Levinson on the mission to Iran.
 Levinson's source on Kish was Dawud Salahuddin, an American fugitive accused of the killing of the prominent former Iranian diplomat Ali Akbar Tabatabaei in 1980.
-The exiled Tabatabaei was holding meetings of a counter-revolutionary group at his US home at the time.
+The exiled Tabatabaei was holding meetings of a counter-revolutionary group at his Bethesda, Maryland home at the time.

 What Levinson wanted in that mission remains altogether unclear.
 Levinson had retired from the FBI in 1998 and had become self-employed as a private investigator; his specialty was Russian organized crime gangs, and he was even interviewed numerous times for television documentaries to discuss the topic.
 Both Levinson and the CIA analyst who hired him, Anne Jablonski, specialized in Russian organized crime and not Iranian issues.

 In an interview, Iranian President Hassan Rouhani spoke of cooperation regarding Levinson's case.
 "We are willing to help, and all the intelligence services in the region can come together to gather information about him to find his whereabouts."